📅 Post Updated: February 14, 2026

 Marketing Claims: “Seamless setup” and “instant productivity boost”

 Actual Experience: Installation is indeed fast, but you’ll spend 15-30 minutes playing with features to understand what it can/can’t do.
-The Google account permissions are extensive—think hard before connecting sensitive accounts.
+The Google account permissions are extensive — think hard before connecting sensitive accounts.
+The Android app works but is noticeably less polished than the desktop version.

-Verdict: Easier than expected to set up, but give yourself time to learn the capabilities before relying on it for important tasks.
+Verdict: Easier than expected to set up on desktop.
+Android app is functional but rough.
+Give yourself time to learn the capabilities before relying on it for important tasks.

 🎯 Features That Actually Matter (And 3 That Don’t)